 Chrysanthemum originated a thousand years ago in the Song Dynasty (year 960–1279) in China.
-Chrysanthemum flowers come in many varieties, but the one we offer is a particular varietal called Royal Chrysanthemum as it was only gifted to the Royals at the time.
-Chrysanthemum tea/infusion is made by infusing hot water with the whole flower, which releases a wide variety of , organic compounds, vitamins, minerals, amino acids, and soothing chemicals into the tonic, making it one of the most nourishing and delightful drink.
+Chrysanthemum flowers come in many varieties, but the one we offer is a particular varietal called Royal Chrysanthemum as it was specifically gifted to the Royal family at the time.
+Chrysanthemum tea/infusion is made by infusing boiling hot water with the whole flower, which releases a wide variety of , organic compounds, vitamins, minerals, amino acids, and soothing chemicals into the tonic, making it one of the most nourishing and delightful drink.
 Its medicinal uses have been known for centuries, making it highly sought after by natural healers.

 + Promotes Deep Relaxation

 For generations, chrysanthemum tea has helped to lower , cool the body, and reduce inflammation, all of which can help to induce calmness.
 The powerful antioxidants and minerals present in the infusion can help your body better regulate itself and eliminate unnecessary stress hormones in the blood.

 Studies have linked chrysanthemum tea to lower blood pressure and relief from coronary artery diseases.
 By lowering blood pressure and cholesterol levels, some reports even say this herbal flower tea can be a long-term preventative measure for different issues, such as heart attacks and strokes, as well as atherosclerosis.
 This lowered blood pressure is mainly attributed to the potassium content of the infusion, as potassium is a .